Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Methodology

 We aim to find an indicator that measures the extent of the distribution shift from the base domain $\mathcal{D}$.
-To identify an appropriate indicator, we observed that given a model, we observed that given a model $\phi_\mathcal{D}$ trained on domain $\mathcal{D}$, $\mathcal{L}_{suta}$ for in-domain samples is empirically lower than that for out-of-domain samples.
+To identify an appropriate indicator, we observed that given a model $\phi_\mathcal{D}$ trained on domain $\mathcal{D}$, $\mathcal{L}_{suta}$ for in-domain samples is empirically lower than that for out-of-domain samples.
 This suggests that $\mathcal{L}_{suta}(\phi_\mathcal{D}, x_t)$ might be a good indicator.
-Additionally, we found that subtracting the loss from the pre-trained model, $\mathcal{L}_{suta}(\phi_{pre}, x_t)$, is beneficial\footnote{See Section~\ref{sec:lii_design} for more discussion on indicator choice.}.
-This subtraction acts as a normalization to remove the inherent difficulty introduced by the data sample itself.
+Additionally, we found that subtracting the loss from the pre-trained model, $\mathcal{L}_{suta}(\phi_{pre}, x_t)$, is beneficial to normalize the inherent difficulty introduced by the data sample itself\footnote{See Section~\ref{sec:lii_design} for more discussion on indicator choice.}.
 Overall, we define \textbf{L}oss \textbf{I}mprovement \textbf{I}ndex (LII) as our indicator:

 where $\mathcal{L}=\mathcal{L}_{suta}$.
 The construction of $\phi_{\mathcal{D}}$ will be described in the next section.